 Skills training courses are provided by organisations such as:

 If you wish to integrate more formal teaching into your work, search for qualifications in medical education.

-With experience, there are some opportunities to move into managerial roles, initially as a medical lead (a lead consultant for a team), then as a clinical director (a lead consultant for a department) and later on as a medical director (a lead consultant for a hospital trust).
+With experience, there are some opportunities to move into managerial roles, initially as a clinical lead (a lead consultant for a team), then as a clinical director (a lead consultant for a department) and later on as a medical director (a lead consultant for a hospital trust).

 If you don't want to become a consultant, or are unable to work as one, you can work as an SAS (Specialist and Associate Specialist) doctor.
 The type of work you do will depend on your interests and experience and you may perform surgery, as well as outpatient work.
 You're likely to have fewer management responsibilities in this role but may run departments such as diabetic retinal screening services.
 The working hours of an SAS doctor tend to be more regular than those of a consultant.

 There are also opportunities to follow a career as an academic ophthalmologist.
 You'll usually take a higher degree during your training and also carry out a lot of research through fellowships.

 If you're interested in teaching future doctors, you may become a director of medical education, training programme director or associate dean in charge of the entire training programme.